hareeshdwivedi/VisualizationDashboard/README.md

 # ⚡ VOLT
-VOLT is a web application made for the [QDS20 Hackathon](https://www.bcitsa.ca/hackathon/) hosted at BCIT.
+VOLT is a web application made for the Client while working Freelancing

 It's purpose is to display complex mining data in a simple, graphical form.
 This allows company executives to easily spot trends affecting the overall productivity of the company.